Tips To Set A Trailer Tongue At The Frame Center

 The A-Frame Tongue (aka V-Tongue)

 No question, setting the center for an A-Frame trailer tongue is a little more difficult, but let’s make it easy with a couple of tricks.
 Oh, and we recommend that you measure everything.
-Don’t rely on other beams to be straight or square until you verify that they really are.
+Do not rely on other beams to be straight or square until you verify that they really are.

 1. String Method